Mission of Access

 The Falk College: Child and Family Studies, Introduction to Sports Management, The Super Bowl: Sport, Culture and Entertainment

-School of Information Studies: Web Design and Management
+School of Information Studies: Web Design and Management, Information Reporting and Presentation

 College of Liberal Arts: African American Women Writers, History of Religion, Introduction to Sociology, Philosophy and Religion

-School of Education: Introduction to Personal Training, Hip-Hop Dance
+School of Education: Introduction to Disability Studies, Introduction to Personal Training, Hip-Hop Dance

 Students typically audit classes and will potentially leave in four (4) years with a certificate of completion through Syracuse University based on their areas of studies.
 Each student is supported in classes both during spring and fall semesters and then participates in a variety of activities during the summer, which blends well with the studies that are taking.